What is a Good Credit Score?

 It’s important to check your credit score and report frequently.
 This way you can track your progress to see whether your credit history is improving or not, and adjust your actions accordingly.

 There are some surprising circumstances where good credit matters.
 Landlords, mobile phone providers and even potential employers can conduct credit checks to analyze your financial risk level.
-This means that your credit could refrain you from acquiring housing, a smartphone or even a new job.
+This means that your credit could stop you from acquiring housing, a smartphone or even a new job.

 If your credit is good, or at least fair, you can make it even better by focusing on your payments.
 This includes any outstanding debts in addition to your credit card payments.
 Work to pay down other debt before focusing on your credit card.